raphw/byte-buddy/README.md

 compiled Java classes.
 In order to allow for advanced type manipulations, Byte Buddy is intentionally exposing the ASM API to its users.
 Of course, the direct use of ASM remains fully optional and most users will most likely never require it.
-This choice was made such that a user of Byte Buddy is not restrained to its higher-level functionality but can implement custom instrumentations without a fuzz when it is necessary.
+This choice was made such that a user of Byte Buddy is not restrained to its higher-level functionality but can implement custom implementations without a fuzz when it is necessary.

 However, this imposes one possible problem when relying onto Byte Buddy as a project dependency and making use of the exposed ASM API.
 The authors of ASM require their users to